classroomtechtools/classroomtechtools.github.io/awesometables/README.md

 ####Application-specific logic

-Further, if you want to have some very specific behaviour that you would like to add to your awesometable, for example, adding a click handler to a button that opens a dialog box for example, you can write an javascript file that is hosted by a service such as Github Pages, and include that.
+Further, if you want to have some very specific behaviour that you would like to add to your Awesome Table, for example, adding a click handler to a button that opens a dialog box for example, you can write an javascript file that is hosted by a service such as Github Pages, and include that.
 That file will have to be written with a specific template, however, so we have provided a [starter file](https://github.com/classroomtechtools/classroomtechtools.github.io/blob/master/awesometables/starter.js) to get you started.
 (Some programming experience is useful.)

 Optionally, you can define a `params` object filled with inforamtion that is passed to the main() function.